Using IPA fonts with Mac OS X: The Comprehensive Guide

 As a linguist, you find yourself using the International Phonetic Alphabet (IPA) incredibly frequently.
 Some of the characters are easy enough to use without any special work (ŋ, ə), as most fonts already include them.
 However, to get the more cool/obscure characters and diacritics, or to stack diacritics (placing, for instance, a tone marking above a nasal marking), you need special fonts, layouts and setup.
 In this post, I’m going to explain, as simply as possible, how to go about finding the files and setting this up, all without paying a dime for specialty software.

 The beauty of this method is that it uses software built into Mac OS X, and that you can use IPA fonts in any application that supports Unicode (translation: lots of them), not just specific programs.
 You also don’t need to install a separate program to clutter up your computer, just a few free fonts and a keyboard layout.
 So, here’s your freeware shopping list:

-- The Unicode IPA Keyboard Layout for OS X - SIL has created a comprehensive and modern version with every key you can imagine and more at The IPA-SIL key layout site.
+The Unicode IPA Keyboard Layout for OS X - SIL has created a comprehensive and modern version with every key you can imagine and more at The IPA-SIL key layout site.
 This layout is excellent as it allows you to type regularly, but by using “deadkeys” (a key that you press before another which chooses the output), you can add any IPA key you’d like.
 Make sure you have the latest version (1.5, at time of update) installed, as some strange encoding issues were happening with newer OSes and version 1.4.

 Optional Extra IPA fonts: